Disha2002/problem-solving-java/JavaCore/double.md

 System.out.println(0.1 + 0.2); // Outputs: 0.30000000000000004
 ```

-This occurs due to binary representation limitations.
-For accurate financial or scientific computations, use `BigDecimal`.
+This happens because floating-point numbers are approximated in binary.
+For exact calculations (e.g., financial apps), use `BigDecimal`.

 ---

-## 🔍 Comparison Best Practice
+## 🔍 Comparing Doubles

-Avoid `==` for comparing floating-point values.
-Use a tolerance (`epsilon`):
+Avoid using `==` for floating-point comparison.
+Use epsilon-based comparison:

 ```java
 double a = 0.1 + 0.2;